lisalenorelowe/oybcst/README.md

 - To compare modeled vs measured salinity and temperature, see our [interactive map of Mobile Bay](https://lisalenorelowe.shinyapps.io/shiny-mb/)

 ## Ecosystem modeling
+CGEM (Coastal General Ecology Model) is an ecosystem model that describes biogeochemical processes regulating carbon, oxygen, nutrients, phytoplankton, and zooplankton.
-Phytoplankton and zooplankton dynamics depend on salinity, temperature, and nutrients.
-See more about modeling biogeochemical processes with [CGEM (Coastal General Ecology Model)](https://github.com/OyBcSt/cgem-schism)
+- See more about modeling biogeochemical processes with [CGEM (Coastal General Ecology Model)](https://github.com/OyBcSt/cgem-schism)

 ## Fisheries analysis
 Analysis of species data may be improved by using modeling data to fill gaps in measured data.
 See: